pztrn/fastpastebin/README.md

 ## Caveats

-* No links at lines numbers.
-See [this Chroma bug](https://github.com/alecthomas/chroma/issues/132)
+* Not known at this moment.

 ## Installation and updating